-In the January 1, 2012 actuarial valuation the projected unit credit method was used.
-The actuarial value of assets was not determined as the County has not advance funded its obligation.
-The actuarial assumptions included a 4.0% investment rate of return and an initial annual healthcare cost trend rate of 10.0% which decreases to a 5.0% long-term rate for all healthcare benefits after six years.
+In the January 1, 2014 actuarial valuation the projected unit credit method was used.
+The actuarial value of assets was not determined, as the County has not advance funded its obligation.
+The actuarial assumptions included a 4.0% investment rate of return and an initial annual healthcare cost trend rate of 6.22% initially; in the second year the trend is increased to 9.0% and then decreased by 1.0% to a 5.0% long-term rate for all healthcare benefits after four years.
 The amortization costs for the initial UAAL is a level dollar amount over a period of 30 years, on an open amortization period for pay-as-you-go.
 This has been calculated at a rate of 4.0% pay-as-you-go.